-Engine Oil Overheating - 2.4L Engine Only (If Equipped)
+Engine Oil Overheating (2.4L Engine Only) - If Equipped

-During sustained high-speed driving or trailer tow up long grades on hot day, the engine oil temperature may become too hot.
-If this happens, the "HOTOIL" message flashes, the vehicle speed will be reduced to 53 mph (85 km/h) until the engine oil temperature is reduced.
+During sustained high-speed driving or trailer tow up long grades on a hot day, the engine oil temperature may become too hot.
+If this happens, the "HOTOIL" message flashes in the odometer and the vehicle speed will be reduced to 53 mph (85 km/h) until the engine oil temperature is reduced.

-NOTE: Engine speed is reduced to 53 mph (85 km/h) at the maximum.
-You may of course, reduce your speed further if needed.
+NOTE: The vehicle speed is reduced to a maximum of 53 mph (85 km/h).
+You may of course, reduce your vehicle speed further if needed.